If you’re in the pet industry as a retailer, groomer, or wholesaler, you know exactly what the Super Zoo is.

 While a whirlwind week at Super Zoo in Las Vegas might seem like plenty of effort for you to be exposed to new business, that’s just the beginning of your efforts.

-During the show, use your phone or laptop to check out these potential new customers online – doing to them exactly what they’re probably doing to you!
-You’ll want to create a “short list” of prospects to follow up with after the show, solidifying the impression you made at the booth and encouraging a long term business relationship.
+During the show, use your phone or laptop to check out these potential new customers online – doing to exactly what they’re probably doing to you!
+You’ll want to create a “short list” of prospects to follow up with after the show, solidifying the impression you made at the booth and encouraging a long-term business relationship.

-When your business has reached a point that you need help with the logistics of keeping your customers supplied, we’re here for you!
-For help with logistics management, click below and schedule a free consultation about your needs:
+When your business has reached a point where you need help with the logistics of keeping your customers supplied, we’re here for you!
+For help with logistics management, reach us today and schedule a free consultation about your needs.

 Whether you're a company looking to improve one facet of your supply chain, your entire supply chain, or simply looking for a transportation and logistics consultation, we can help.